ChandanShankarM/ChandanShankarM/README.md

-My name is Claire Mevolhon and I am a developper in Artificial Intelligence.
+I'm Chandan Shankar M and My Interested area are Networking,Support Engineering,Frontend and Artificial Intelligence.
-I have a Master's degree in Artificial Intelligence and Pattern Recognition, that include computer vision, robotics and AI.
+I have a Major degree in Electronics and Communication Engineering from PES University.

-I really like AI: different algorithms with "simple" concepts and an amazing output!

-I also really like computer vision.
-I was lucky to work on a facial recognition, and I worked with DLib, OpenCV and some CNN.

-However, I also worked on several projects without AI, for example I implemented some codes for SEVRI.
-You can also see some Jupyter notebooks that I regrouped [here](https://canneltigrou.github.io)
+I have a Minor Degree in Computer Science Engineering from PES University

+I love to work with new technologies and can adapt to different technologies easily.

-You can find me on [LinkedIn](https://www.linkedin.com/in/claire-mevolhon/?locale=en_US)
+You can find me on [LinkedIn](https://www.linkedin.com/in/chandan-shankar-m-315b781a3/)